 It’s all built on two fundamentals of effectively using your handgun; using what we call the crush grip and performing effective trigger management for a smooth, controlled pull.

 Everything starts with the proper grip and you can read more about the crush grip here.
 In short it means holding the gun both firmly and very still during the process of pulling your trigger, absorbing recoil, and getting back on target quickly and effectively.

-Good trigger management begins with using the correct finger position on the trigger face.
-We’ve found that means a deeper trigger finger position than may have been taught.
+Good trigger management also means using the correct finger position on the trigger face.
+We’ve found that means a deeper trigger finger position than you may have been taught.

 We have our students place the trigger on the lower third portion of the trigger finger’s first segment, close to the first finger joint (but keep the joint itself off the trigger).
 We’ve found that deeper position give shooters more power during the trigger pull, resulting in less sight movement (assuming a good crush grip) and more accurate shots.

 Once you have the proper grip and positioning down, the next step trigger management.